-A maskless woman was handcuffed in a Texas bank one day after the state lifted its mandates
+Maskless woman is handcuffed at bank a day after Texas lifts mandates

 “No, it is not,” said another.

-Wright’s defiance came as Republican Gov. Greg Abbott’s decision to revoke mask mandates — and to let businesses operate at full capacity — leaves store owners to make and enforce their own rules.
+Wright’s defiance came as Republican Gov. Greg Abbott’s decision to drop mask mandates — and to let businesses operate at full capacity — leaves store owners to make and enforce their own rules.
 Texas and other states are moving to swiftly reopen their economies and end restrictions meant to slow the spread of the coronavirus.
 Millions of people have been vaccinated, but with virus variants spreading and most Americans still awaiting their shots, health officials say it’s far too early to ditch face coverings.

-Thursday’s struggle in the Bank of America underscored the challenges of maintaining mask requirements — though Wright said in an interview that she has never covered her face inside stores, statewide orders or not.
+Thursday’s struggle at the bank underscored the challenges of maintaining mask requirements — though Wright said in an interview that she has never covered her face inside stores, statewide orders or not.
 Galveston police say they have issued a warrant for the 65-year-old’s arrest on allegations of trespass and resisting arrest.

-Wright said she was “attacked,” described her belief in a “Plandemic” — a reference to a viral, misinformation-filled video — and compared face mask requirements to the way that Nazi Germany forced Jewish people to identify themselves with a Star of David.
+Wright said she was “attacked,” described her belief in a “Plandemic” — a reference to a widely shared, misinformation-filled video — and compared mask requirements to the way that Nazi Germany forced Jewish people to identify themselves with a Star of David.

-“I feel like I took one for the team, because people need to wake up,” she said, decrying mask mandates.“
+“I feel like I took one for the team, because people need to wake up,” she said, decrying mask mandates.

 Police said Wright “sustained minor injuries” and was taken to University of Texas Medical Branch Health in Galveston.
-Wright said it was more serious: She showed a Post reporter a black boot on her foot and papers from a Thursday visit to UTMB describing multiple fractures.
+Wright said it was more serious: She showed a Post reporter a boot on her foot and papers from a Thursday visit to UTMB describing multiple fractures.

-The Bank of America did not comment on the incident beyond providing information on its mask policy.
+The bank did not comment on the incident beyond providing information on its mask policy.

-“The Centers for Disease Control and Prevention (CDC) and other medical experts continue to reinforce the importance of using face coverings and practicing physical distancing in all public spaces,” said spokeswoman Carla Molina, explaining that clients who are uncomfortable or unable to wear a mask can use their ATMS or drive-through windows rather than go into their financial centers.
+“The Centers for Disease Control and Prevention and other medical experts continue to reinforce the importance of using face coverings and practicing physical distancing in all public spaces,” said spokeswoman Carla Molina, explaining that customers who are uncomfortable or unable to wear a mask can use ATMs or drive-through windows rather than enter their offices.

-Body camera footage released by the Galveston Police shows an officer walking into the bank and conferring with a woman in a blue surgical mask.
-The woman looks over and points toward Wright, saying quietly, “She’s right over here.”
+Body camera footage released by Galveston police shows an officer walking into the bank and conferring with a woman using a blue surgical mask.
+The woman points toward Wright, saying quietly, “She’s right over here.”

-The officer finds Wright standing in line, unmasked.
+The officer finds Wright in line and without a mask.
 “Ma’am … if they ask you to leave, you have to leave,” he said.

 “My money’s in this bank, and I’m going to take it out,” Wright replied.

-“Well then you have to abide by the rules,” the man responded, saying the bank had a “right to refuse service.”
+“Well then you have to abide by the rules,” the officer responded, saying the bank had a “right to refuse service.”
 Not swayed, Wright said she had been waiting for about 10 minutes.

 “Ma’am, listen,” the officer said.
-“We’re gonna do this the easy way or the hard way.”
+“We’re going to do this the easy way or the hard way.”

-More arguing follows, with Wright eventually walking quickly away and the officer giving chase.
+More arguing follows, with Wright eventually walking away and the officer following.

-“Do not touch me!” the woman exclaims.
+“Do not touch me!” she says.
 “Who do you think you are?”
 The officer tries to handcuff her and forces her toward the floor, ordering her to put her hands behind her back.

-“I hope someone’s filming this,” the woman says at one point.
+“I hope someone’s filming this,” she says at one point.
 Eventually she gets up and is escorted out.
 “I think you broke my freaking foot!” she says, and the officer calls for help as he leads her to a car.

 Wright told The Post that she called police after leaving the hospital Thursday evening.
 A photo of her call log appeared to corroborate that.